C++ References

 45.45

 In this program, we dynamically allocated memory to two variables of int and float types.
-After assigning values to them and printing them, we finally deallocate the memories using the code

-Especially for arrays, where a lot of the times we don't know the size of the array until the run time.
+Note: Dynamic memory allocation can make memory management more efficient, especially for arrays, where many times we may not know the size of the array until runtime.

 Example 2: C++ new and delete Operator for Arrays

-// C++ Program to store GPA of n number of students and display it
+// C++ program to store GPA of n number of students and display it

 // where n is the number of students entered by the user